Bill Anderson: Early life

 James William Anderson III was born to Elizabeth and James William Anderson Jr. in Columbia, South Carolina; his sister Elizabeth Anderson was born two years later.
 Their mother was a homemaker and their father was an insurance agent.
-He spent his early childhood with his family in Columbia. then when he was in third grade, the family moved to his grandparents' home in Griffin, Georgia, and shortly afterward moved into their own home in Decatur, Georgia, where he attended Avondale High School and spent the remainder of his childhood.
+He spent his early childhood with his family in Columbia.
+When he was in third grade, the family moved to his grandparents' home in Griffin, Georgia, and shortly after moved to their own home in Decatur, Georgia, where he attended Avondale High School and spent the remainder of his childhood.
 In Decatur, his father opened his own insurance agency firm, which he continued to own until his retirement.
 In his 2016 autobiography, Anderson described his childhood as "average", recalling that he "never went to bed hungry", although the family did not have many material possessions.

 Anderson briefly attended the University of Georgia in the late 1950s, where he studied journalism.

 In school, Anderson was active in 4-H organizations and played both baseball and football.
 He was most interested in music, though, having been inspired by his grandparents, who played instruments.
 His interest grew further after watching country musicians perform on a radio station, located directly above his father's insurance company.
 Anderson soon saved enough money to purchase his own guitar.
 At age 10, he wrote his first song called "Carry Me Home Texas".